amenarde/service-fabric-online-game-getting-started/README.md

 ![Cloud Parameter Image][publish]

-Enter the client endpoint that you just provided to your `Cloud.xml`.
+Enter the client endpoint that you just provided to your `Cloud.xml`, if it is not already there.

-4. Connect to the game at your endpoint, at port` 8081`.
+4. Connect to the game at your endpoint, at port `8081`.
+5. Look at your Service Fabric Explorer at your endpoint, at port `19080`.
+Here you can check on the state of your application.
+You can simulate failover by restarting a node using the small menu next to the node name.

 ## Next Steps
 This application was designed to be readable to someone without prior knowledge of Service Fabric.
 All important functions are documented XML-style in /docs, and there are also some general documents to support the readings: